All Episodes

 All right.

-That's what I I actually researched it.
+That's what I actually researched it.

-All right, thank you both.
+Thank you both.

-Mr. Trump said there's a lot of killers out there.
+Mr. Trump said, there's a lot of killers out there.

-do you think america is innocent Did I lie?
+Did I lie?

-Did I was that an alternative fact?
+Was that an alternative fact?

 That's what they said, right?